 Please note that information given on this page is subject to change at any time without notice as a consequence of changes made in local legislation.

-Jersey companies have to be renewed in February every year – In Jersey the renewal of the company takes place in February every year regardless of when the company was incorporated.
+Jersey companies have to be filed by the 1st of January every year – In Jersey the renewal of the company takes place in January every year regardless of when the company was incorporated.
 We will automatically remind you of this.